bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/undeclared_var.md

 ### Invalid cases

-In this case, the variable “bar” is an undeclared variable.
+In this case, the variable "bar” is an undeclared variable.

     function foo() {
       'use strict';